EDUCBA Logo

 Stock Futures Trading (Long Put)

-Strategy #9: Short Put trading future
+Strategy #9: Short Put Trading Future

 Short Put

-If the futures trader believes the market is more bull than the bear, this is the strategy you need to adopt.
+If the futures trader believes the market is more bull than bear, this is the strategy you need to adopt.
 Sell out of the money options or lower strike if you are slightly sure, and sell at the money options if you are completely confident.
 If you feel that the market will undergo stagnation and you are bullish, you need to maximize profit through sell-in-the-money options.

 Strategy #10: Bull Spread